 One treatment will not be enough as all tattoos have layers of ink that are stacked up on top of each other within the skin.
 A single Laser Tattoo Removal session cannot completely break down the pigment particles as some of these usually have thick concentrations.

 At The Aesthetics Centre, we aim to address as much ink as possible in every session.
 Every treatment will result in a certain level of fading, although it is also possible that for some tattoos the fading may not be easily noticeable due to the dense ink concentration.
 We will be able to give you the number of treatments needed for your case after we are able to personally assess it.

 3. What can I expect with this treatment?

 Laser skin resurfacing can still be used to treat active acne inflammation and excessive oil production.
-It dramatically reduces the size and occurrence of nodular and cystic lesions.
+It reduces the size and occurrence of nodular and cystic lesions.
 The procedure may create some degree of tenderness in the treatment area, but we can apply a topical numbing cream to offset any discomfort.
-Redness and itching are not uncommon after this procedure as it is simply a skin reaction to the heat of the laser.
-It is nothing serious as it resolves itself in a few days.
+Redness and itching are common after this procedure as it is simply a skin reaction to the heat of the laser.
+It is nothing serious as it resolves by itself in a few days.

 4. Does Laser Tattoo Removal Hurt?

 Most patients claim that the process is uncomfortable, but it is also tolerable.
 We assure our patients that we take measures to lessen the discomfort and any adverse reactions.

 5. Will There Be A Darkening Effect After Treatment?